MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Change the active subscription

 Azure subscriptions have both a name and an ID.
-You can switch to a different subscription using [az account set](/cli/azure/account#az-account-set) specifying the desire subscription ID or name.
+You can switch to a different subscription using [az account set](/cli/azure/account#az-account-set) specifying the desired subscription ID or name.

 ```azurecli-interactive
 # change the active subscription using the subscription name